Athlete carrying a weight at dusk on a coastal hillside

 Can you prescribe peptides?

 Yes, within my prescribing scope.
-I use them where there's a clear rationale, a baseline to measure against, and appropriate monitoring.
-I don't hand them out as a performance enhancer without a clinical picture.
+I use them where there's a clear rationale, a baseline to measure against, and appropriate monitoring, not as performance enhancers handed out without a clinical picture.

-Testosterone work is focused on hormonal restoration for men whose levels have declined.
+Testosterone work focuses on hormonal restoration for men whose levels have declined.
 This is broader: optimization across sleep, recovery, cognition, metabolic health, and longevity markers, for men who may or may not have a hormonal issue.

 Scenic lake view